Best budget telescopes under $500 2024: Great telescopes that won't break the bank

 Buy if

-You're a novice astronomer: this telescope is Celestron's flagship model for entry-level telescopes, so definitely worth considering if you're starting out.
+You're a novice astronomer: this is Celestron's flagship model for entry-level telescopes, so definitely worth considering if you're starting out.

-You don't want a complicated setup: while it's not exactly ready to use out-of-the-box when we tested it, we did find it could be set up in under an hour.
+You don't want a complicated setup: while it's not exactly ready to use out of the box, when we tested it we did find it could be set up in under an hour.

 Don't buy if